 Setting Locked Hitch on Top of Ball, Then Driving Away

 I made this mistake once with my boat and it almost caused a major disaster.
 I lowered the front jack so the boat hitch lowered down onto the trailer ball.
 HOWEVER, I was distracted and forgot to open the lock.

 Then I hooked up my chains and everything else and started driving.
 Fortunately, I only made it three or four feet before I recognized my error after feeling some odd bouncing on the trailer.

 Lesson Learned: To ensure the ball is locked in place, lower it down and then raise the jack again to make sure it picks up the back of the truck.
 That’s the only way to be certain it’s locked and properly seated.

-Fall Asleep at the Wheel
+Falling Asleep at the Wheel

 This is one reason why I am buying a Tesla.
 It drives itself!

+Check roof seals twice a year.
+This is to ensure there are no cracks, tears, or anything else.
+Even a hairline crack can spell disaster!
 I haven’t made this mistake yet in my first year, but as I’ve looked at other RVs (considering a fifth wheel), it’s the mistake that others have made that has ruined many RVs.